 I blame globalization.
 It's gotta be.

-Sounds much like what I wrote about computers a couple of days ago and Gibson is a big fan of digital.
-Surely his comments were a subconcious influence on my thinking.
+Sounds much like what I wrote about computers a couple of days ago and Gibson is a big fan of digital, at least on the printing end of preduction.
+Surely his comments were a subconscious influence on my thinking.

-At one time, I used an 85mm lens for nearly everything.
+At one time, I used a Canon 85mm lens for nearly everything.
 Now it (and my Zeiss 90mm) sit at the bottom of the bag, largely unused.
 Tried forcing myself to use the 90 today if only, as Duchamp said, "to avoid conforming to my own taste."

 Technical discussions are the inevitable evil of photography.
 Partly because they function easily as words one can talk at length about pixels, Permawash, bromoil, MTFs, market share.
 Simple, quantifiable, explicit.
 It's very difficult to talk about the balance of a photo, or why you prefer the print that's a half-stop brighter, or the slight variation in poignance that differentiates two portraits in an otherwise largely-identical series.
 These are attributes of what Nabokov defined as "sensual thinking" art.